awsdocs/amazon-chime-sdk-developer-guide/doc_source/mtgs-sdk-notifications.md

    ]
 }
 ```
-This example shows an Amazon SNS policy that allows Amazon Chime to send meeting event notifications to your SNS topic\.
+This example shows an Amazon SNS policy that allows the Amazon Chime SDK to send meeting event notifications to your SNS topic\.

 ```
 {